-■ KNOWLEDGE TEST
+▼ KNOWLEDGE TEST

 The knowledge test consists of 50 questions, plus a survey question about organ donation.
 The MVC offers the knowledge test in English and these foreign languages: Arabic, Chinese, French, Japanese, Korean, Polish, Portuguese, Russian and Spanish.
 If the applicant cannot read in any language, head phones are supplied to administer an oral test.
-If the applicant is hearing impaired, there is a test using sign language visuals.
+If the applicant is deaf or hard of hearing, there is a test using sign language visuals.

-▼ INTERPRETERS
+INTERPRETERS